-With the exception of 3G or 4G internet, when people talk about 'wireless broadband', it's not actually the internet connection that is 'wireless', it's the router.
+With the exception of 3G or 4G internet, when people talk about 'wireless broadband', it's not actually the internet connection that is 'wireless' — it's the router.

 Is the best wireless router worth it?

-If you just have one or two desktop PCs, and they're close to the router anyway, investing in a new-generation wireless router probably isn't worth it, but if the answer to any of the above questions is yes, then wireless is a good idea.
+If you just have one or two desktop PCs and they're close to the router anyway, investing in a new-generation wireless router probably isn't worth it.
+But if the answer to any of the above questions is yes, then wireless is a good idea.

-Ability to connect LOTS of devices simultaneously
+- Ability to connect LOTS of devices simultaneously

-Lacks the stability of cable
+- Lacks the stability of cable

 The best routers and N routers

+What do I need to look for in a wireless router?
 If you connect via a BT phone line, then you need an ADSL wireless router.
-If you connect via cable, then you will need a cable router.
-Confirm your connection type before you buy, to cover yourself in case the teenager on the counter gets confused.
+If you connect via cable (i.e., fibre-optic broadband), then you will need a cable router.
+Confirm your connection type before you buy to make sure you're getting the right router for your broadband.

+What does B, G or N stand for?
 It's a wireless standard that tells you how fast your router can go.
 The first ever wireless standard was called 802.11, but this needed to be revised as they got better, and the letter refers to the speed they max out at.
 B routers take speeds of up to 11Mbps, G routers take speeds of up to 54Mbps and an N router can hit over 100Mbps.
 So a router that says 802.11n can support speeds of up to 100Mbps.

+What do WEP, WPA and WPA2 mean?
+These are different types of security keys for your wireless connection, but some are better than others.
+WEP is the weakest, and you should avoid using it.
 Always use the highest security possible.
 WPA is okay but WPA2 is much, much better.
 If you can, add MAC address filtering.

+What's MAC address filtering?
+A MAC address is a unique code that identifies your network adapter.
+It is NOT the same thing as a MAC code, which you used to need when switching your broadband provider.
+A MAC address will look something like 00:4F:6G:00:EE, and it will be 100% unique to you.
 No other device in the world will have it, and anything that connects to the internet has to have one.
 When you set up your router, you can tell it to only allow connections from specified MAC addresses, meaning that you have to add them individually otherwise the device can't connect, even if it has the password.

 BT Router Home Hub

-The BT Home Hub can be purchased separately, but is free when customers sign up for selected packages.
+The BT Home Hub can be purchased separately but is free when customers sign up for selected packages.
 Compare BT broadband packages at uSwitch now.

 Virgin Media Super Hub